Hubbitus/confluence-terminology-plugin/README.md

 # Development

-You have successfully created an Atlassian Plugin!

-Here are the SDK commands you'll use immediately:
+Here are the SDK base commands you'll use immediately:

 * atlas-run   -- installs this plugin into the product and starts it on localhost
 * atlas-debug -- same as atlas-run, but allows a debugger to attach at port 5005